The Return of Dracula: Plot

 Bellac visits Jennie's tomb in the mausoleum and awakens her from the dead.
 Later, Bryant hears Jennie's voice beckoning him in the woods near the train station.
 When he goes to investigate, he is fatally mauled by a white wolf (portrayed by a white German Shepherd Dog).
 That night, Rachel invites Bellac to attend a Halloween costume party at the parish house the following day, but Bellac declines.
 Rachel confronts Bellac about his isolation from the family, but he remains evasive.
 Rachel later falls asleep while reading and has what seems to be a nightmare in which Bellac asks her to remove Jennie's crucifix pendant from her neck and offers her eternal life.
 In the morning, Rachel finds the crucifix lying on the floor, suspecting it was not a dream.

 Meierman visits the parish house and confronts Reverend Whitfield with his findings.
 Meanwhile, before departing for the Halloween party, Rachel finds a portrait of herself in Bellac's room depicting her inside a coffin.
 When Bellac appears downstairs, Rachel grows terrified when she realizes his reflection does not appear in a mirror.
 Tim arrives moments later, and Rachel leaves with him to the party in a trance-like state.
 Whitfield and Meierman confront Rachel at the party, asking her to help them entrap Bellac.
 After finding Jennie's crypt empty, Meierman, Whitfield, and other police stake out the cemetery, where they soon witness Jennie returning to her crypt.
 Simultaneously, Rachel leaves the party and flees to the abandoned mineshaft to visit Bellac.
-As Meierman drives a stake through Jennie's heart, killing her, Bellac collapses before Rachel.
+As Meierman drives a stake through Jennie's heart, killing her, it causes Bellac to collapse before Rachel, who snaps out of her hypnosis and runs away from him in fear.
 Tim arrives at the mineshaft, having followed Rachel there, and finds her hysterical.
-Tim attempts to escort Rachel out of the mine, but Bellac blocks their exit.
-Bellac momentarily hypnotizes Tim, but Tim approaches him with Jennie's crucifix, forcing Bellac to fall into a shaft below.
+Tim attempts to escort Rachel out of the mine, but Bellac blocks their exit and entreats Tim to join forces with him in "helping" Rachel, claiming the three of them will be the only ones to "survive this dying world" together.
+Rachel was wearing Jennie's crucifix and gives it to Tim to ward Bellac off.
+Bellac momentarily hypnotizes Tim and nearly gets him to drop the cross; Tim starts lowering it but Rachel snaps him out of the trance.
+Tim then approaches the vampire with the crucifix, forcing Bellac to fall into a shaft below.
 He is impaled through the back and chest on a large wooden post and disintegrates into a clothed skeleton.